Collapsible content

 Kitty holds the following qualifications:

-• MSc Psychology of Mental Health and Wellbeing
+• MSc Psychology of Mental Health and Wellbeing (GMBPsS)

 • IAFPD Certificate in Coaching (approved by the British Psychological Society and the International Society for Coaching Psychology)